When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Stress Cracks

-The cracks usually start small in the corners of the pane, so they can be hard to spot.
-Over time, they spread as the glass weakens.
-If this happens, it can be tough to remedy.
+These usually start small near the edges of the pane and can be hard to spot initially.
+Over time, they snake across the glass as the structure weakens.

 Impact Cracks